Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Auslander--Reiten triangles and Grothendieck groups

 \begin{proof} Note that $C$ is a direct summand in $U$ if and only if there exists a split epimorphism $U \rightarrow C$.
-By the definition of an AR-triangle, this is equivalent to $g_*$ not being surjective, which proves the first part of \textit{(1)}.
+By the definition of an AR-triangle, this is equivalent to $g_*$ not being surjective, which proves \textit{(1)}.